lp-research/openzen_sensor-release/openzen/docs/python_api.rst

 .. code-block:: bash

-    ImportError: dynamic module does not define init function (init_OpenZen)
+    ImportError: dynamic module does not define init function (initopenzen)

 then OpenZen was compiled with Python 3 and you are trying to use with with Python 2.
 Make sure you call the OpenZen script with Python3: